-- continued collaboration with our customers and other ANSPs on international initiatives, and the implementation of reduced aircraft separation minima in oceanic airspace; - the implementation of the ICAO Notice to Airmen (NOTAM) format; - going paperless with the Canada Air Pilot effective November 2020 for our civilian customers; - the development of Remote Piloted Aircraft Systems (RPAS) traffic management strategies within Canadian domestic airspace; - the modernization of airspace focusing on the Vancouver Airspace Modernization Program; and - the development and implementation of RNP arrivals at the Kamloops, Penticton, Toronto/Billy Bishop, Comox, Terrace and Prince George airports.
+- continued collaboration with our customers and other ANSPs on international initiatives, and the implementation of reduced aircraft separation minima in oceanic airspace; - the implementation of the ICAO Notice to Airmen (NOTAM) format; - going paperless with the Canada Air Pilot effective November 2020 for our civilian customers; - the development of Remote Piloted Aircraft Systems (RPAS) traffic management strategies within Canadian domestic airspace; - the modernization of airspace focusing on the Vancouver Airspace Modernization Program; - the finalization of modernizing airspace and instrument procedures to five Maritime airports with the implementation of RNP authorization required (AR) approaches at Moncton, Charlottetown, Fredericton, Sydney and Saint John.
+RNP AR procedures were also implemented at Yellowknife, Grand Prairie and Fort St. John's airports; and - concept development for the implementation of RNP AR approaches to facilitate established on RNP AR (EoR) operations at the Toronto Pearson airport.